 COI Risk Manager Link for External Team Members: https://lsuexternal.coiriskmanager.com/

 Which form(s) must be submitted for all study team members?

-Conflicts of Interest Attestation Form - COI Attestation forms should be submitted along with the following:
+Conflicts of Interest Attestation Form - COI Attestation forms are required for the following:

 - New Grant Applications

 - Renewal Grant Applications